Conductor Paul Strauss

 whatever reason – perhaps he was a sort of maverick – they

-the differences between conducting concerts and opera – beyond just the
+the differences between conducting concerts and opera – beyond

-pulling the stage and the orchestra together in every
+It’s a question of pulling the stage and the orchestra together in every

 sense.
-Of

-there are musical problems.
+Of course there are musical problems.
 You’re dealing with

 instruments which are not made of wood and gut, you’re dealing with instruments

 that are in the throats.
 There’s a more personal element involved.

 of phrasing, of balances and so forth and so on – are